cozy/cozy-stack/docs/shared-drives.md

 - `200 OK` created
 - `400 Bad Request` invalid permission set or invalid target
-- `403 Forbidden` caller lacks access to the target or is read-only on the shared drive
+- `403 Forbidden` caller lacks access to the target or requests a permission set larger than their shared-drive access
 - `409 Conflict` a share-by-link permission already exists for this target

 ### PATCH /sharings/drives/:id/permissions/:perm-id